Tsitsi Dangarembga: 2000 onwards

 In 2000, Dangarembga moved back to Zimbabwe with her family, and continued her work with Nyerai Films.
 In 2002, she founded the International Images Film Festival.
 Her 2005 film Kare Kare Zvako won the Short Film Award and Golden Dhow at the Zanzibar International Film Festival, and the African Short Film Award at the Milan Film Festival.
 Her 2006 film Peretera Maneta received the UNESCO Children's and Human Rights Award and won the Zanzibar International Film Festival.
-She is the executive director of the organization Women Filmmakers of Zimbabwe and the founding director of the Women's Film Festival of Harare.
+She is the executive director of the organization Women Filmmakers of Zimbabwe and the founding director of the International Images Film Festival for Women of Harare (IIFF).
 As of 2010, she has also served on the board of the Zimbabwe College of Music for five years, including two years as chair.
 She is a founding member of the Institute for Creative Arts for Progress for Creative Arts in Africa (ICAPA).

 Asked about her lack of writing since Nervous Conditions, Dangarembga explained in 2004: "firstly, the novel was published only after I had turned to film as a medium; secondly, Virginia Woolf's shrewd observation that a woman needs £500 and a room of her own in order to write is entirely valid.
 Incidentally, I am moving and hope that, for the first time since Nervous Conditions, I shall have a room of my own.
 I'll try to ignore the bit about £500."
 Indeed, two years later in 2006, she published her second novel, The Book of Not, a sequel to Nervous Conditions.
 She also became involved in politics, and in 2010 was named education secretary of the Movement for Democratic Change political party led by Arthur Mutambara.
 She cited her background coming from a family of educators, her brief stint as a teacher, and her "practical, if not formal," involvement in the education sector as preparing her for the role.
 She completed doctoral studies in African studies at Humboldt University of Berlin, and wrote her PhD thesis on the reception of African film.

 She was a judge for the 2014 Etisalat Prize for Literature.
 In 2016, she was selected by the Rockefeller Foundation Bellagio Center for their Artists in Residency program.
-Her third novel, This Mournable Body, a sequel to The Book of Not and Nervous Conditions, was published in 2018 by Graywolf Press in the US, and in the UK by Faber and Faber in 2020, described by Alexandra Fuller in The New York Times as "another masterpiece" and by Novuyo Rosa Tshuma in The Guardian as "magnificent ... another classic" This Mournable Body was one of the six novels shortlisted for the 2020 Booker Prize, chosen from 162 submissions.
+Her third novel, This Mournable Body, a sequel to The Book of Not and Nervous Conditions, was published in 2018 by Graywolf Press in the US, and in the UK by Faber and Faber in 2020, described by Alexandra Fuller in The New York Times as "another masterpiece" and by Novuyo Rosa Tshuma in The Guardian as "magnificent ... another classic".
+This Mournable Body was one of the six novels shortlisted for the 2020 Booker Prize, chosen from 162 submissions.